op-developer/Identity-Service-Broker-API/README.md

 - **prompt** can be set to `consent` to indicate that the user should be asked to consent to personal data being transferred.
 In this case the Identity Service Broker will display a verification screen after the user has been authenticated.
 - **state** is an opaque value you can use to maintain state between request and callback.
 Use of `state` is recommended.
 SP should make sure that the state-parameter it sends matches the state-parameter is receives in response to the redirect_uri.
 - **ftn_idp_id** shall be delivered if the SP has the embedded Identity Service Broker UI.
 Parameter contains the id of the user chosen idp.
 - **exp** the expiration time of the JWS token.
 This is seconds since UNIX epoch (UTC).
 Suggested time is 600 seconds in the future.
-If given, ISB checks that the JWS has not been expired.
-If it has been expired the ISB will response with error.
+If given, ISB checks that the JWS has not expired.
+If it has expired the ISB will respond with an error.
 - **jti** JWT ID.
 A unique identifier for JWS tokens, which can be used to prevent reuse of the token.
 These identifiers must only be used once.
-If given, ISB checks if this `jti` has already been used and if it has ISB will response with error.
+If given, ISB checks if this `jti` has already been used and if it has ISB will respond with an error.
 - **iss** Issuer.
 This must contain the client_id.
 If `jti` is given, this must be given as well.

 The JWS token must be signed with the RS256 algorithm with SP's signing key.